JSplish/Horiseon/README.md

     * Fixed link issues and ensured communication with CSS

 ## CSS
-    * Fixed links to correctly commuicate with HTML
+    * Fixed links to correctly communicate with HTML
     * Consolidized to minimize amount of code
     * CSS comment tags